Tony Vitello: Early life and education

-Coaching career
+Coaching career 2003-present

 Assistant coach (2002–2017)

 Following his playing career and the completion of his management degree at Missouri, Vitello served as the associate head coach for the Salinas Packers of the California Collegiate League in 2002.
 The Packers finished 50–14 and earned their first trip to the NBC World Series in Wichita, Kansas.
 Then, Vitello joined the Missouri coaching staff as a volunteer assistant in 2003 and completed his coursework for his master's degree in business.
 In 2004, he was elevated to full-time assistant coach.

+One of his very first recruits in coaching was Ian Kinsler, who he helped convince to transfer to Columbia away from his hometown school, Arizona State, for his junior year, a move that would ultimately help Kinsler on his path to becoming a major league All-Star.
+Vitello then recruited Max Scherzer at a nearby high school, and within three years he developed Scherzer into a first-round draft pick, perfecting his pitching mechanics, growing his knowledge of the game, motivating his competitive fire, being diligent in preparation, and then dominating hitters in games with high intensity.
+From there, Vitello's reputation throughout baseball as an elite players' coach took off.

-During his eight years at Mizzou, the Tigers were a member of the Big 12 Conference and made the postseason seven times.
-He served as the pitching coach, worked with the team's hitters, and served as the first base coach.
-Vitello's 2008 Missouri recruiting class was ranked No. 11 nationally by Baseball America, and he had top-25 recruiting classes in three of his final four years in Columbia.
+In 2008 and 2009, he developed additional first-round pitchers in consecutive drafts, Aaron Crow and Kyle Gibson, respectively.
+Mizzou made the postseason in seven out of eight years during his tenure, while he maintained top-25 nationally ranked recruiting classes in three of his final four years in Columbia.

-In 2011, he joined Jim Schlossnagle's staff for the TCU Horned Frogs, where he spent three seasons as an assistant coach and recruiting coordinator at TCU (which was a member of the Mountain West in his first season [2011] before joining the Big 12).
+In 2011, he joined Jim Schlossnagle's staff for the TCU Horned Frogs, where he spent three seasons as an assistant coach and recruiting coordinator.
 In his three years at TCU, Vitello lured some of the top players in the country to Fort Worth and helped the Horned Frogs to a pair of NCAA tournament appearances, including a super regional berth in 2012.

 In 2014, he left TCU for Arkansas, where he became one of the premier assistant coaches in the country and contributed to the Razorbacks becoming one of the most competitive programs in the nation during his four-year tenure.
-He helped the Razorbacks average nearly 38 wins per year, winning 40 or more games three times, appearing in three NCAA Tournaments, and advancing to the 2015 College World Series.
-In his four years at Arkansas, he coached 22 Razorbacks who were selected in four MLB Drafts.
+He coached 22 Razorbacks who were selected in four MLB Drafts, helped the Razorbacks average nearly 38 wins per year, including three seasons with more than 40 victories, appeared in three NCAA Tournaments, and recorded a College World Series berth in 2015.
+That year, star outfielder Andrew Benintendi was arguably the best player in the nation, and afterwards he heavily credited Vitello for developing his maturity in college.